jamorris1819/NameGeneration/README.md

 ## Code documentation
 Attach the library to your project and add references as you would with any library.
 ### void NameGenerator.Initialise()
-This function initialises the whole generatore, and MUST be called before any other functions in the library.
+This function initialises the whole generator, and MUST be called before any other functions in the library.
 This will take several seconds to complete, as it is processing more than 26,000 names roughly 3.5 million times.
 ### string NameGenerator.GenerateName(int length)
 This function will generate a name and return it as a string.
 You must pass the length in as an integer.